 More details here: How to Insert your Menstrual Cup.

-Or, learn about inserting a menstrual cup in the video below:
+Or, learn about inserting a menstrual cup in the video below.
+There are lots of great tips to help you get started.

 Tip #5: Do you Have a Low Cervix?